flip-flop-foundry/talos-kms-sever/README.md

 * Network access from the talos nodes to the KMS server
 * A linux system capable of installing .deb files
   * deb files for amd64 and arm64 are provided
-  * Systemd configuration is provided
+  * Systemd configuration is provided and setup during installation

 ## Installation